menu

 Strykersville is a tiny town located in the state of New York.
 With a population of 682 people and just one neighborhood, Strykersville is the 828th largest community in New York.
-Much of the housing stock in Strykersville was built prior to World War II, making it one of the older and more historic towns in the country.
+Strykersville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 The per capita income in Strykersville in 2022 was $31,656, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $126,624 for a family of four.
 However, Strykersville contains both very wealthy and poor people as well.